Hannah Ocuish: Sentencing

 Although Ocuish's youth was considered, it could not be a mitigating factor, so the judge decided: "The sparing of you on account of your age would, as the law says, be of dangerous consequence to the public, by holding up an idea, that children might commit such atrocious crimes with impunity."
 He sentenced Ocuish to death by hanging.
 Under the state of law at that time, age and disability were not mitigating factors: a reporter wrote, "the age of a criminal was considered inconsequential; swift and relentless punishment was viewed as the only practicable method of keeping the lawless element in check."
 Additionally, under the Murder Act 1752, a conviction of murder required a mandatory death sentence by hanging within 48 hours.

 Execution

 On December 20, 1786, as she awaited her execution, Hannah's anxiety grew worse, and she spent most of the day of her hanging in tears.
 At her execution, she thanked the sheriff for his kindness as she stepped forward to be hanged.
 Spectators to the execution said that Ocuish "appeared greatly afraid, and seemed to want somebody to help her."

+Ocuish is the youngest person executed in the United States whose age is verifiable.
+However, the United States also executed two 12-year-old boys in the 18th century.
+In 1787, 12-year-old Clem, a slave who was owned by Hartwell Seat, was hanged in Virginia for the murders of Henry Seat and Miles Seat.
+In 1791, Bill, a slave who was owned by Mrs. Ann James, was hanged in Kentucky after pleading guilty to the murder of a young white girl.